This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I prepare for a shoulder arthroscopy?

 - Your healthcare provider will talk to you about how to prepare for your procedure.
 You may need an x-ray, ultrasound, or MRI before your procedure.
 These tests will take pictures of your joint and help your healthcare provider plan for your surgery.
-Arrange for someone to drive you home and stay with you for at least 24 hours after the procedure.
+Arrange for someone to drive you home.
+Ask the person to stay with you for at least 24 hours after the procedure.

 What will happen during a shoulder arthroscopy?

-- Your healthcare provider will make a small incision in your shoulder and insert the arthroscope.
-He will look inside your shoulder joint for problems.
-He may insert tools through 2 to 3 other small incisions in different places on your shoulder.
+- Your healthcare provider will make small incisions in your shoulder.
+He or she will rinse out the fluid that is in your shoulder.
+This will help him or her see your joint better.
+The arthroscope will be inserted into one of the incisions.
+The picture from the scope will be seen on a monitor.
+Your healthcare provider will examine your shoulder joint.
+He or she may insert tools into incisions in different places on your shoulder.
 The tools may be used to repair a torn rotator cuff, ligament, or dislocation.
 Tools may also be used to remove swollen tissue, cartilage, or a bone spur.
 Your healthcare provider may close your incisions with stitches or medical tape and cover them with a small bandage.

 What will happen after a shoulder arthroscopy?